MaayanLab/biojupies-plugins/README.md

-RNAseq Data Analysis Plug-ins for BioJupies
+BioJupies Plug-ins
 ================
 Overview
 ----------------
 BioJupies (http://biojupies.cloud) is a web server for the automated generation of interactive notebooks for RNA-seq data analysis in the cloud through a simple user interface.

 To generate notebooks, BioJupies uses a modular set plug-ins which analyze RNA-seq data and embed the results using interactive plots and data visualizations.
-The source code for all plug-ins is stored in this GitHub repository.
+Source code for all plug-ins is stored in this GitHub repository.

 The Plug-ins
 ----------------